skrymer/qrbuilder/README.md

 The builder uses the decorators to decorate(obviously) the generated QRCode.

 Decorators currently available:
-* com.skrymer.qrbuilder.decorator.ImageOverlay
+* ImageOverlay
-* com.skrymer.qrbuilder.decorator.ColoredQRCode
+* ColoredQRCode

-You can create new Decorators by implementing the com.skrymer.qrbuilder.decorator.Decorator interface
+You can create new Decorators by implementing the Decorator interface